 From top left: Kevin Clark, John MacGibbon, Roger Fox, Cathy Saunders, Clint Brown,

 Bottom left: Dave Parsons, Mike Loader and Bruce McKinnon.
 Aardvark with friends at Mt Crawford Prison 1973

 Paul du Fresne was a former member of the Webb.
-He played on the only single Aardvark released, in 1973.
+He played on the only single Aardvark released, in 1973 on the Tree label.
 It was the protest song "Motorway Madness" backed with "It's Too Late".
 Paul also played bass on Anderson and Wise's song "Yo Yo Mac".

 These days Paul is still actively playing bass with dance and jazz bands in the Hawkes Bay area.
 Bruce McKinnon is now principal percussionist with the New Zealand Symphony Orchestra.
 Mike and John are no longer playing professionally.
 Peter Don moved on to a successful radio career in Sydney.

 John MacGibbon, Bruce McKinnon, Paul du Fresne, Mike Loader 1974.